+So far, I’ve lived in more than ten cities across five countries on two continents.
 I was born and raised in South Korea (Jeonju, Daejeon, Seoul, Changwon, and Dongducheon) and have lived in Hong Kong (Kowloon Tong), Taiwan (Muzha District, Taipei City), Canada (Vancouver), and across the United States, including the San Francisco Bay Area (CA), Ann Arbor (MI), Cambridge (MA), and soon the Research Triangle (NC).
-My path has been non-linear, spanning academia, industry, public service, and civic technology.
-These experiences have shaped my identity, the research questions I pursue, and the problems I engage with, grounded in both scholarship and lived experience.
+My path has also been non-linear, spanning academia, industry, public service, and civic technology.
+These diverse experiences have shaped my identity as a bridge builder and translator, someone who works across boundaries of scholarship and practice, discipline and sector, and place and community.
+They guide the research questions I pursue and the problems I choose to engage with—rooted in both scholarship and lived experience.

 Professional Reflections